JoshnaksPNG/JoshnaksSillyMod1/README.md

   numerous other nutty items,
   new potion,

-As well as unfinished items accessable through the Creative Menu
+As well as unfinished items accessible through the Creative Menu